 The Salvation Army continues to ask the public to partner with us by helping to provide canned goods, non-perishable long shelf-life foods, cleaning supplies, paper goods and hygiene items.
 Collected items can be dropped off at The Salvation Army’s offices at 1111 16th Street in Lubbock Monday-Friday, 9 am – 4 pm.
 The Salvation Army will pick up items that are collected in bulk, if needed.

 For more information, contact Major David Worthy via email at firstname.lastname@example.org or via cell at 806.559.9235.

 About The Salvation Army

-The Salvation Army, an evangelical part of the universal Christian church established in London in 1865, has been supporting those in need in His name without discrimination for more than 130 years in the United States.
-Nearly 30 million Americans receive assistance from The Salvation Army each year through a broad array of social services that range from providing food for the hungry, relief for disaster victims, assistance for the disabled, outreach to the elderly and ill, clothing and shelter to the homeless and opportunities for underprivileged children.
-82 cents of every dollar The Salvation Army spends is used to support those services in 5,000 communities nationwide.
-For more information, go to www.salvationarmyusa.org.
+The Salvation Army, an evangelical part of the universal Christian church established in 1865, has been supporting those in need in His name without discrimination for 155 years.
+Nearly 30 million Americans receive assistance from The Salvation Army each year through the broadest array of social services that range from providing food for the hungry, relief for disaster victims, assistance for the disabled, outreach to the elderly and ill, clothing and shelter to the homeless and opportunities for underprivileged children.
+82 cents of every dollar spent is used to support those services in 5,000 communities nationwide.
+For more information, go to www.salvationarmylubbock.org.

 (News release from The Salvation Army of Lubbock)